jacober-calc/DM32-series/README.md

 ## Solar System Constants

-The state file contains a routine program to store gravitational parameters, radii and relevant distances for planets within the Solar System and the MOON.
+The Statefile contains a routine program to store gravitational parameters, radii and relevant distances for planets within the Solar System and the MOON.
 This program can be run by the user by selecting XEQ A. The values are stored in indirect registers and are available between calculator states and are persistent with CLEAR VAR commands (but not calculator resets, which is why the program is available in the statefile to be run on reboots).

-There is some method to the madness of how these values have been stored in the indirect registers.
+There is some method to the madness of how these values have been stored in the indirect global registers.
 Universal constants are stored in the -100 series.
 All other constants are stored in the -900 series.
 All planets are varied based on their relative position to the SUN in the Solar System (EARTH is always XX3, MARS XX4, JUPITER XX5, etc).
 The SUN is always XX0 and the MOON (owing to the fact that PLUTO is not present as a plantary body) is assigned XX9.

 All gravitational constant values are stored in registers -90X with X being the main body variable outlined above.
 All radius are stored in registers -91X.
 And all distances are stored in registers -92X.
 Note that the distance value for the MOON is from the EARTH and not from the SUN.